conda/conda/docs/source/build.rst

 prefix.
 Otherwise, the package would only be usable in the same environment in which it was built.

-Conda build does the following things automatically to make packages relocatable:
+Conda build does the following things automatically to make packages
+relocatable:

 - Binary object files are converted to use relative paths using ``install_name_tool`` on Mac OS X and ``patchelf`` on Linux.

-- The build prefix is replaced in any text (non-binary) file with the prefix placeholder, ``/opt/anaconda1anaconda2anaconda3``, and the file is added to the ``has_prefix`` file in the package metadata.
-When conda installs the package, the placeholder prefix is replaced with the install prefix in all files in ``info/has_prefix``.
+- Any text file (containing no NULL bytes) containing the build prefix or the placeholder prefix ``/opt/anaconda1anaconda2anaconda3`` is registered in the ``info/has_prefix`` file in the package metadata.
+When conda installs the package, any files in ``info/has_prefix`` will have the registered prefix replaced with the install prefix.
 See :ref:`package_metadata` for more information.

-- You can manually add text files to ``has_prefix`` by listing them in ``build/has_prefix_files`` in the meta.yaml (see above).
-The files listed here should have the placeholder prefix (``/opt/anaconda1anaconda2anaconda3``).

-- You can manually add binary files to ``has_prefix`` by listing them in ``build/binary_has_prefix_files`` in the meta.yaml (see above).
-The files listed here will have their build prefix replaced with the install prefix at install time.
-This works by padding the build prefix with null terminators, so that the length of the binary file remains the same.
-Due to this, the install prefix must be shorter than the build prefix.
-When ``binary_has_prefix_files`` is used, conda will automatically build against a prefix that 100 characters long (by adding ``_``\'s to the end of the build directory name).
+- Any binary file containing the build prefix can automatically be registered in ``info/has_prefix`` using ``build/detect_binary_files_with_prefix`` in ``meta.yaml``.
+Alternatively, individual binary files can be registered by listing them in ``build/binary_has_prefix_files`` in meta.yaml.
+The registered files will have their build prefix replaced with the install prefix at install time.
+This works by padding the install prefix with null terminators, such that the length of the binary file remains the same.
+The build prefix must therefore be long enough to accommodate any reasonable installation prefix.
+Whenever the ``build/binary_has_prefix_files`` list is not empty or ``build/detect_binary_files_with_prefix`` is set, conda will pad the build prefix (appending ``_placehold``\'s to the end of the build directory name) to 80 characters.

+- There may be cases where conda identified a file as binary, but it needs to have the build prefix replaced as if it were text (no padding with null terminators).
+Such files can be listed in ``build/has_prefix_files`` in ``meta.yaml``.